Dipsova-s/Webserver1/README.md

 There are 2 files for running Robot test locally.
 1. runrobot-config.cmd is a setting file.
-2. runrobot-wrapper.cmd uses for executing, this file will install prerequisite stuff at the first run.
+2. runrobot-wrapper.cmd uses for executing, this file will install prerequisite stuff at the first running.

+Robot test also contains "webhelp" category, it is created for UE team in order to capture screenshots of WC and MC then uses them to create Webhelp page.
+You can run "webhelp" category via TestServer by using **r:webhelp_setup, r:webhelp**

 # Work with JavaScript unit test
 We uses Jasmine as unit test and Chutzpah is a test runner.